tarunc/gulp-jsbeautifier/README.md

   }
 }

-// Overwrite the indentention specified in 'config.json' with
+// Overwrite the indentation specified in 'config.json' with
 // one tab indentation for all CSS, HTML and JavaScript.
 // All other options in 'config.json' are maintained. gulp.task('prettify', function() {